stolostron/rhacm-docs/_pages/arch_builds.md

 # Build and publish

 We refresh weekly.
-These directions walk you through a refresh but also just an internal build to check for errors in between publish dates.
+These directions walk you through a refresh, as well as an internal build to check drafts and error logs in between publish dates.

 ## Prerequisites